What is Coosa River Basin Initiative?

-CRBI is a 501c3 grassroots environmental organization based in Rome, Georgia with the mission of informing and empowering citizens so that they may become involved in the process of creating a clean, healthy and economically viable Coosa River Basin.
-Since 1992, our staff, board and members have served as advocates for the wise stewardship of the natural resources of the Upper Coosa River basin, or watershed, which stretches from southeastern Tennessee and north central Georgia to Weiss Dam in Northeast Alabama.
+CRBI is a 501c3 grassroots environmental organization based in Rome, Georgia with the mission to protect, preserve, and restore one of North America’s most biologically diverse river systems – the upper Coosa River basin.
+Since 1993, our staff, board and members have served as advocates for the wise stewardship of the natural resources of the Upper Coosa River basin, or watershed, which stretches from southeastern Tennessee and north central Georgia to Weiss Dam in Northeast Alabama.
 This includes the Coosa River, the Etowah and Oostanaula rivers and the tributaries of these waterways as well as the land drained by these streams and the air that surrounds this land area.

 A member of the international Waterkeeper Alliance, CRBI is also known as the Upper Coosa Riverkeeper.
 As such, we work to enforce the Clean Water Act, by monitoring pollution and polluters.
 When pollution problems are identified we use all means necessary, including legal action, to correct these problems.

 As a member of the Georgia Water Coalition and Alabama Rivers Alliance, we work to influence water resource policy in both Georgia and Alabama so that clean and plentiful water is available today and for future generations.
 We work in four program areas: advocacy, education, water monitoring and restoration.
-Our two staff members, 15-member Board of Directors and 6-member Advisory Board direct the efforts of CRBI's more than 800 members.
+Our staff and board of directors lead and direct the efforts of CRBI’s more than 4000 members.

 Today, CRBI occupies a Broad Street office in downtown Rome’s business district.
-The organization employs a professional staff of two people who coordinate volunteers and work with an 18-member board of directors to design and implement advocacy, education, water monitoring, restoration and organizational development programs.
-More than 800 dues paying members support the organization with their money and volunteer services.
+The organization employs a professional staff who coordinate interns and volunteers with the support of a board of directors to design and implement advocacy, education, water monitoring, restoration and organizational development programs.

-Since its founding in 1992, CRBI’s advocacy, education, restoration and water monitoring programs have helped improve water quality in the Coosa River Basin and have helped citizens better understand water resource issues.
+Since its founding in 1993, CRBI’s advocacy, education, restoration and water monitoring programs have helped protect citizens rights to clean water in the Coosa River Basin.
 The organization’s major accomplishments include:

-Stopping a plan to “transfer” metro Atlanta sewage to the Coosa River Basin by working successfully with state legislators forcing metro Atlanta communities to rethink their growth strategies.
+Halted a plan to “transfer” metro Atlanta sewage to the Coosa River Basin by working successfully with state legislators encouraging metro Atlanta communities to rethink their growth strategies.

 Stopping a hot water discharge on Smith-Cabin Creek in Floyd County by Temple-Inland Paperboard & Packaging.

-Nina Lovel, President, webmaster/data management coordinator and resident of Rome, Georgia
+Frank Harbin, President, psychologist and resident of Rome, Georgia

-Carole Pearson, Treasurer, accountant and resident of Rome, Georgia
+Blair Carter, Treasurer, engineer and resident of Rome, Georgia

 Katie Owens, field manager for The Nature Conservancy and resident of Rome, Georgia

-Joel Murphy, engineer and resident of Calhoun, Georgia
+Scott Thompson, musician and resident of Rome, Georgia

 Board of Advisors